 Students must obtain BLS/CPR certification prior to graduation, and applicants should be current on immunizations and free of communicable diseases.

-A 48 clock hour/three week program that prepares individuals, under the supervision of physicians and nurses, to properly analyze and interpret arrhythmias, perform 12 lead EKGs, and 3 lead ambulatory monitoring accurately.
-Employers include hospitals, clinics, physician offices, and surgical centers.
-There are no prerequisites for this program.
+A 48 clock hour/three week seminar that enhances the skills of individuals under the supervision of physicians and nurses, to properly analyze and interpret arrhythmias, perform 12 lead EKGs, and 3 lead telemetry monitoring accurately.

 |Subject #||Subject Title||Clock Hours|

 |Module 4||EKG Clinical Competency||00||06||00||06|

 The approximate time required to complete this seminar is three weeks for day classes.
 Graduates of the seminar that have completed ten 12 lead EKGs & stress tests are eligible to take the national certification exam with NHA.

 SEMINAR COSTS (Does not include books, uniform, or exam fees): Registration $100 Tuition $775 Total Cost $875

 Electrocardiograph Technician Program Topic Descriptions

 Module 1 EKG Anatomy & Physiology (Lec 12 Cl Hrs / Lab 00 Cl Hrs / Ext 00 Cl Hrs) [Prerequisites: None] (Day 1-3)